 Good Hotel Guide Review

-14. 2 suites in converted town house opposite.
+14. 2 suites in cottage and town house opposite.

 in bar areas.

-allowed in bedrooms, bar, at owner’s side at meal times in dog-friendly areas, not in restaurant.
-Welcome box, no charge.
+allowed in bedrooms (no charge, welcome pack), bar, at owner’s side at mealtimes in dog-friendly areas, not in restaurant.